- Elevation: 2,563 m (8,409 ft)

 It takes just ten minutes to hike between the two tops but watch out for aggressive monkeys.
 The summit is popular at weekends with local students camping and/or photographing the sunset or sunrise.

-Bagging information by Daniel Quinn (January 2013), Budheg information added November 2017, Limas information added February 2018.
+Bagging information by Daniel Quinn (January 2013), Budheg information added November 2017, Limas information added February 2018, Wilis information updated August 2020.
+The August 2020 expedition was kindly supported by Tjiasmanto Conservation Fund.

 For a high quality PDF version of this and other trail maps, please download from our Trail Maps page.